Risk-Averse Receding Horizon Motion Planning for Obstacle Avoidance using Coherent Risk Measures: Introduction

 This paper provides a framework for risk-averse model predictive control with obstacle avoidance constraints.
 This work is an extension of previous work~\cite{dixit2020risksensitive} that allowed for randomly moving obstacles while using entropic value-at-risk as the risk metric.
 This paper allows for a linear discrete-time system to be affected by both process noise as well as measurement noise in the sensing of obstacle position and orientation.
-The control input is parameterized as a disturbance feedback policy.
-Additionally, the MPC scheme in this work allows for a general class of coherent risk measures.
+The control input is parameterized as a disturbance feedback policy as opposed to optimizing for open-loop control actions that are more conservative.
+Additionally, the MPC scheme in this work allows for a general class of coherent risk measures and for arbitrary uncertainty distributions.
 Coherent risk measures can be expressed as a distributionally-robust expectation, i.e, the risk is equivalently expressed as the worst-case expectation over a convex, closed set of distributions.
 We use this property of distributional robustness extensively throughout this paper.
 We reformulate the risk-aware MPC with obstacle avoidance constraints as a convex, mixed-integer program.
+We further provide constraint tightening techniques that reduce the problem complexity from having exponential growth (with horizon length) of the number of constraints to depending polynomially on the horizon length.
+Hence, we provide a general risk-aware MPC framework for dynamic obstacle avoidance in the presence of state and measurement noise that allows for a large class of coherent risk measures (including CVaR, EVaR, total variation distance and other f-divergence based risk metrics).
+We compute a feedback policy that enjoys recursive feasibility and finite-time task completion guarantees in probability.
+We discuss the tractability of this approach for various commonly used coherent risk measures through numerical simulations compare it against standard stochastic MPC frameworks.

 This paper is organized as follows.
 First, we review relevant facts on coherent risk measures and some commonly used examples of these measures in Section~\ref{section:prelim}.
 Section~\ref{sec:problem_state} presents the main problem studied in this paper.
 Section~\ref{sec:mpc_form} proposes a problem reformulation based on convex mixed integer programming to solve the risk-averse receding horizon path planning problem.
 It also discusses the properties of feasibility and finite-time task completion with some confidence.
 Section~\ref{sec:results} illustrates the method via numerical experiments.
 We conclude with a discussion of our contributions and avenues of future work in Section~\ref{sec:conclusions}.
 The Appendix contains the proofs not presented in the preceding sections.